aj07/composer-wiki/Tutorial-2.md

     composer-rest-server

 Answer the questions posed at startup.
-These allow the composer-rest-server to connect to Fabric and configure how the REST API is generated.
+These allow the composer-rest-server to connect to Hyperledger Fabric and configure how the REST API is generated.

 ![Composer REST Server](https://github.com/hyperledger/composer/blob/master/packages/composer-website/jekylldocs/tutorials/tutorial2/composer-rest-server.png)